wagnermarques/DockerArtifacts/vnc/README.md

 dockerfiles-fedora-firefox
 ==========================

-Fedora dockerfile based for VNC accessed X applicationa
+Fedora dockerfile for Firefox over VNC

 Get the version of Docker